-The Tower of Babel by Hendrick van Cleve (III), 1500's, Kroller-Muller Museum always played a large role in preventing wholesale changes to Egyptian chronology, but they allow for minor changes.
+The Tower of Babel by Hendrick van Cleve (III), 1500's, Kroller-Muller Museum

+116 Egyptian chronology is very important to Egyptologists and to the world of historians, generally, because the nation of Egypt in ancient times held some prominence, and also because of the great amount of work which has been done over the years in the way of its chronology.
+Pottery and other stylistic considerations have always played a large role in preventing wholesale changes to Egyptian chronology, but they allow for minor changes.
 It appears possible that the changes we propose to the Reign of Usimare Piye and Alara Piye are minor, and we are prepared to let the results have their own fruits, fully aware that any fruitage will likely be decisive.